 Why study Classics?

-Classics is a truly fascinating A Level course which will allow you to delve into a time of mysteries, mythologies, religion, art, sport, philosophy and literature to name but a few.
+Classics is a truly fascinating A-level course which will allow you to delve into a time of mysteries, mythologies, religion, art, sport, philosophy and literature to name but a few.
 It will capture your imagination and fire your enthusiasm to learn more about the ancient world.
-Classics will also enable you to develop a number of key skills that will support your other A Level choices as well as further study beyond Sixth Form.
+Classics will also enable you to develop a range of key skills that will support your other A-Level choices, as well as further study beyond Sixth Form.

 What does the study of Classics involve?

-Classics is the study of the Ancient Romans and Greeks, considering the legacy of their civilisation upon modern society.
+Classics is the study of the Ancient Romans and Greeks, whilst considering their legacy of their civilisation upon modern society.
 It is not a language course, but is based on the writings, artefacts and culture of the Classical World.
 All set texts are studied in English.